tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 - The geopolitical, political, and human consequences of automation are not sufficiently discussed.
   Computing, the internet, streaming, and VR will change education.
 We could have a universal course for all French students managed by the government and teachers who no longer give lectures but directly accompany the students.
 Children could go into a virtual world and be accompanied in learning history.

-- Where is the boundary between a teacher and an AI?
+- Where is the boundary between a teacher and an AI personification?
 - How can we guarantee a society that lives in prosperity?

 These fundamental questions for our future must be debated and collectively decided.
-But what is the connection with Bitcoin?
-Like the internet for modes of communication, Bitcoin is a technological revolution for new modes of large-scale organization, bringing us the possibility of exchanging value without any trusted third party.
-Do we want to hinder the technological evolution of the monetary system or reap the increase in capital through the tenfold productivity gain from using Bitcoin and Lightning protocols?
+What is the connection with Bitcoin?
+Just as the Internet revolutionized modes of communication, Bitcoin represents a technological revolution for new forms of large-scale organization, enabling us to exchange value without relying on any trusted third party.
+Do we want to hinder the technological evolution of the monetary system, or do we wish to embrace the potential for increased capital through the tenfold productivity gains offered by using Bitcoin and Lightning protocols?

 ### What is the future of finance?

-These reflections also raise questions about who should hold, authorize, and trace the money we use.
+These considerations also raise questions about who should hold, authorize, and trace the money we use.
 The goal is to decide between a closed system with unelected leaders or an open system without trusted third parties, where neutrality prevails.

 - Is currency a form of private property?
 - Can protesters' accounts be blocked without a Supreme Court order?